Richard de Beresford

-Richard de Beresford or Bereford (died after 1318) was an English-born cleric who held high political office in Ireland in the early fourteenth century as Lord High Treasurer of Ireland and Lord Chancellor of Ireland.
+Richard de Beresford or Bereford (died after 1318) was an English-born cleric and judge who held high political office in Ireland in the early fourteenth century as Lord High Treasurer of Ireland and Lord Chancellor of Ireland.

 Early career

-Elrington Ball states that he was a cousin of William Bereford, the English Chief Justice of the Common Pleas, although this relationship has been questioned.
+Elrington Ball states that he was a cousin of William Bereford, the English Chief Justice of the Common Pleas 1309-1326, although this relationship has been questioned.
 The Bereford family came from Barford in Warwickshire.
+Edmund of Barford or de Bereford was Serjeant-at-law (Ireland) in 1357-8, but it is unclear if he belonged to this family.
 Richard is first heard of in 1283, when he was collecting taxes in Worcestershire; in 1284 he was in the service of the Bishop of Salisbury.
 In 1291 he became vicar of St. Mary's, Shenley in Buckinghamshire and held the living till his death.
 He later complained of theft and serious damage to his property at Shenley.
 The village is now a part of Milton Keynes.